speleolinux/uisic/docs/dictionary.md

 ignore_macros: true
 ---

-# Cavers Multi-Lingual Dictionary Development
+# Cavers Multi-lingual Dictionary Development

-Currently the UISIC's Caver's Multi-Lingual Dictionary is available at
+Currently the UISIC's Caver's Multi-lingual Dictionary is available at
 <https://uisic.uis-speleo.org/lexuni.html>.
 This page is a development site
 to experiment with alternate ways to present this information.